Harsha2203/Harsha2203/README.md

 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning Java programing.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me through mail that is "buddiharshavardhan2209@gmail.com".
+- 📫 U can reach me through mail that is "buddiharshavardhan2209@gmail.com".

 <!---
 Harsha2203/Harsha2203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.